Fantastic artwork surrounds us.

 Las Meninas (The Ladies in Waiting) is an epic work depicting the children of the Spanish court.
 The central figure of the painting is Margaret Theresa, then age 5, daughter of King Philippe IV.

 The painting is renowned for its intricacies and details in composition.
-Velazquez painted himself in the background as a viewer to the scene, looking towards the viewer of the painting, which offers a unique perspective of the artist watching the viewer.
+Velazquez painted himself in the background as a viewer of the scene, looking towards the viewer of the painting, which offers a unique perspective of the artist watching the viewer.
 Additionally, the King and Queen are in the image, but only as small reflections in the mirror on the wall, which creates the impression that they are standing with the viewer, seeing the scene unfold in the same way.

 Las Meninas is on display at the Museo del Prado in Madrid